coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commands.md

 $
 ```

-You are hitting `git init` means you want to initialize the current directory as GIT repository.
+You are hitting `git init` means you want to initialize the current directory as a GIT repository.

-The following GIF show initializing a new repository and a hidden subfolder containing all data structure required for version control.
+The following GIF shows initializing a new repository and a hidden subfolder containing all data structures required for version control.

 ![GIF showing git init command](/assets/images/2019-12-20-basic-git-commands/git-init.gif)